 All the It Girls and Celebs Are Shelving White Sneakers for These 6 Colors

-The industry's embrace of sneakers over the past decade or so has been a delight to behold, and a fresh white pair remains an easy wardrobe basic.
-But over the last year or so, we've seen the fashion crowd leaning more and more into colorful styles, often with a retro flair—case in point, the rise of Adidas's SL 72s in their quirky color combos over the (still-relevant but no-longer-ubiquitous) classic white Sambas.
+The industry's embrace of sneakers over the past decade has been a delight to behold, and a fresh white pair remains an easy wardrobe basic.
+But over the last year or so, we've seen the fashion crowd leaning more and more into colorful styles, often with a retro flair.
+Case in point: the rise of Adidas's SL 72s in quirky color combos over the (still-relevant but no-longer-ubiquitous) classic white Sambas.

-From a rainbow of fun tones to some more elegant hues, there's a colorful little sneaker out there for everyone to tempt you away from your average white pair—and whichever color you opt for, the fashion-person trick is to simply continue to wear it like a neutral.
-Don't overthink your color combos; just let your go-to sneakers be your go-to sneakers no matter what else you're wearing.
+Between a rainbow of fun tones and more elegant hues, there's a colorful pair of sneakers out there to tempt you away from your average white pair, and whichever color you opt for, the fashion-person trick is to simply continue to wear it like a neutral.
+Don't overthink your color combos; just let your go-to sneakers be your go-to sneakers, no matter what else you're wearing.
 It might get a bit weird, but no one cares, David!
 Great outfits come from letting go a little, and I guarantee some accidentally great results.

-For spring 2025, these are the six sneaker color trends that have my attention.
+For summer 2025, these are the six sneaker color trends that have my attention.

-There was bright Kelly green, and then there was slimy Brat green, and we do still love a martini olive green—but this spring, we're settling into a place that feels fresh but chill.
-And if all this color is way outside your comfort zone, start with something a little mossier and more low-key.
+There was bright kelly green, and then there was slimy Brat green, and we do still love a martini-olive green.
+This spring, however, we're settling into a place that feels fresh but chill, and if all this color is way outside your comfort zone, start with something a little mossier and more low-key.

 It's not all about rainbow hues!
-The suede trend has meant that deep espresso browns have had loads of attention (I'm still a big fan), but I'm also noticing a turn toward lighter, latte-colored sneakers.
-Contrasting laces optional.
+The suede trend has meant that deep espresso brown has had loads of attention, but I'm also noticing a turn toward lighter latte-colored sneakers.
+Contrasting laces are optional.

 The way the "pop of red" trend has defied the timeline of a typical trend cycle is really something, and I love that for us.
-Puma's viral Speedcats have ensured I have zero qualms about reinvesting in this ultra-flattering hue that pairs so well with all the browns and burgundies we're carrying over from fall and winter plus the powdery pinks we're scooping up for spring.
+Puma's viral Speedcats have ensured I have zero qualms about reinvesting in this ultra-flattering hue that pairs so well with all the brown and burgundy pieces we're carrying over from fall and winter, plus the powdery pink we're scooping up for spring.

-From softer pastels to bright sky blues, this is one of spring's biggest color trends.
-Light blues feel fun and fresh without screaming too loud, ideal for perking up an otherwise neutral look without ringing any alarms.
+From softer pastels to bright sky blue, this is one of spring's biggest color trends.
+Light blue feels fun and fresh without screaming too loud, making it ideal for perking up an otherwise neutral look without ringing any alarms.

 Natalie Cantell is an NYC-based style director, creative consultant, and fashion editor, who regularly contributes from Paris.
 She was the executive director of Who What Wear and Marie Claire’s brand studio until 2023, and now freelances globally on shoots, stories, and special projects.